 If you are an older adult, there is a dedicated hotline in the UK for older people feeling lonely and in need of a chat.
 You can call The Silver Line (0800 4 708090) 24 hours a day, every day of the year.

 Again, if you need to talk to someone in the UK, you can find out about the various helplines in our connected piece, “Calling a Mental Health Helpline in the UK“.

 If you are worried you are in immediate danger of hurting yourself or someone else, do call emergency services.

 Thinking you’d like someone to talk to long term?
 Why not try some counselling or psychotherapy?
-Our new platform puts you in touch with therapists right across the UK (or elsewhere via Skype), and includes lower cost counselling for those on a budget.
+Our new platform puts you in touch with therapists right across the UK (or elsewhere via online), and includes lower cost counselling for those on a budget.